lizardie/GTFS/README.md

 I opted into putting each date data in separate tables.
 But I plan to devp it later and perhaps put all together.
 There are some issues with merging and overlapping of GTFS data.
 I looked at (Zeches, 2019), but eventually decided to keep the dates just separate.
 This generates some double work.
 To avoid it, perhaps later I'll make a loop over the folders if I need to process more days.
 But for the first 6 days this was the fast and dumb hands-on solution.

+## Objectives

+One of the objectives was to simply compare the level of public transport (PT) service "before", "during" and "after".
+Metrics I used:
+1. The first and simplest one - number of departures per hour per km².
+(10 for example could mean 10 bus departures from one stop or 1 bus departure per stop from 10 stops in that 1x1 km square during that hour)
+2. Even simpler - number of active stops per hour per km² (10 would mean there were 10 distinct stops from which there was a scheduled departure in that hour).

 ## Method

 - create extra tables Marinka (and from other sources, such as ): run `gtfs_create_extra_tables.sql`